dgrnbrg/piplin/articles/modules.md

 ---
 ## Why modules?

+The goal of this guide is to help you understand what are modules, and how to use the `modulize` function.

 State machines are everywhere in hardware.
 Piplin modules are a way to encapsulate and compose state machines.
 They can also be used to encapsulate purely functional logic.

 ## Modules as functions